j4ke-exe/j4ke-exe/README.md

 <br>
 Aspiring penetration tester.
 I'm currently pursuing a degree in Computer Science with a concentration in Cybersecurity Engineering.
-CTFs, Codecademy, and working out are some of my hobbies.<br>
+CTFs, Blogging, and working out are some of my hobbies.<br>
 <br>

 ##